quasarbright/dinner-debt/product.md

 - one of the use-cases involves a lot of people who have never heard of dinner-debt using it, so getting them on dinner-debt must be a quick and smooth experience
 - users are probably lazy/impatient and possibly drunk, so ux for people who owe the primary payer needs to be as seamless, intuitive, simple, and fool-proof as possible.
   - Having them scan a qr code or click on a link is easy enough, and the less they have to do or understand, the better.
 They should be able to use this without ever having seen it before, and the main payer shouldn't have to tell them anything.
 What they have to do should be obvious.
+  - Friends get a simplified 3-step wizard that breaks down the task: (1) check items you ate, (2) configure splits, (3) pay.
+One task per screen reduces cognitive load.
+  - Most people only ate 2-5 items out of 10-30 on the receipt, so checking what you ate is much faster than x-ing out everything you didn't eat.
   - Requiring users make an account is too much friction.
 Want it to be quick.
   - Requiring users to download an app is too much friction.
 A website is quick and accessible via a link or qr code, low-commitment.
   - The less stuff users (especially friends of the main payer) have to fill in, the better